- About

 By applying, you attest:

-• You understand the purpose and conditions of the McKnight Visiting Composer Residency program and you accept them should you be selected as a resident.
+- You understand the purpose and conditions of the McKnight Visiting Composer Residency program and accept them should you be selected as a resident.

-• You are eligible for the competition, and that you will notify the Director of Programs if you become ineligible prior to the conclusion of the competition.
+- You are eligible for the competition, and you will notify the Director of Programs if you become ineligible before the conclusion of the competition.

 10. Music Creator’s demographic information